 The Economist Innovation Awards honor corporations and individuals in the fields of bioscience, computing and telecommunications, energy and the environment, social and economic innovation, process and service innovation, consumer products, a flexible “no boundaries” category, and the corporate use of innovation.
 Genentech joins previous award winners Google (2012) and Amazon (2011).

-On October 29, 2013, the American Federation for Aging Research (AFAR) recognized Michael Varney, executive vice president, Genentech Research and Early Development (gRED), and Andrew Chan, senior vice president, Research Biology, for their work to advance the discovery of medicines for age-related diseases such as cancer, neurologic, autoimmune and inflammatory diseases.
+In October 2013, the American Federation for Aging Research (AFAR) recognized Michael Varney, executive vice president, Genentech Research and Early Development (gRED), and Andrew Chan, senior vice president, Research Biology, for their work to advance the discovery of medicines for age-related diseases such as cancer, neurologic, autoimmune and inflammatory diseases.

 AFAR is dedicated to the advancement of innovative research in the field of healthy aging.
 For more than 30 years, it has supported physicians and scientists specializing in geriatric medicine and research to better understand how people’s bodies change as they age.